Skip to main content

 What affects collection efficiency?

-How do I determine the right autonomy days?
+How do I pick the right autonomy days?

-What if my supply-to-demand ratio is less than 1?
+What if my supply-to-demand ratio comes out below 1?

 Does this account for seasonal rainfall variation?